tuva-health/docs/docs/predictive-models/risk-adjusted-benchmarking.md

 ## How to Interpret Benchmarking Results

-It's crucial to understand that benchmarking models make sense (and can guide decision making) in aggregate, but not at an individual level.
+It's important to understand that benchmarking models make sense (and can guide decision making) in aggregate, but not at an individual level.
 They typically show good calibration (predicted/actual ratio very close to 100%), but will have high mean absolute error percentages (MAE% typically above 60%).

 This means that while the models may accurately predict total costs for a large population, they will have significant errors when predicting for individual patients.
 This is expected and acceptable for benchmarking purposes, as the goal is to compare group performance fairly (risk stratification), not to predict individual patient costs perfectly.